-Our year 4 children replace their usual weekly music lesson with cornet tuition as a group.
+We benefit from a singing teacher coming into school each week, to work with children from Reception up to year 6.
+Learning songs together allows fantastic opportunities to develop skills in listening and performing, encouraging our school values of teamwork, happiness and pride.
+Through singing work, the children have the opportunity to perform music in a range of styles, creating different effects with their voices to strengthen their understanding of the interrelated dimensions of music.
+In addition, our year 3 children replace their usual weekly music lesson with cornet tuition as a group.
 This fantastic opportunity gives them a year's worth of instrument tuition free of charge and allows them to apply all of the understanding of music that they have built up during Early Years and Key Stage 1 in a practical, visible way.
-They can then continue this learning in years 5 and 6 as part of the 'miniband' dinnertime club, where they can branch out to different brass instruments and gain opportunities to play outside of school.
+They can then continue this learning in year 4, 5 and 6 as part of the 'mini-band' dinnertime club, where they can branch out to different brass instruments and gain opportunities to play outside of school.